xialonglee/github-contrib-stats/README.md

 # github-contrib-stats

-this repository is originally forked from https://github.com/yshnb/github-stat, this repo does different jobs. this repo does statistics analysis of the numbers of merged/LGTM'ed/NonLGTM'ed(open) PRs in specified repos for specified user(s)
+this repository is originally forked from https://github.com/yshnb/github-stat but with different design purpose. except statistics analysis of the numbers of merged/LGTM'ed/NonLGTM'ed(open) PRs in specified repos for specified user(s) , lots of other features are planed.

 ## Usage